Generalized Quantum Geometric Tensor in a Non-Hermitian Exciton-Polariton System: Measuring Non-Hermitian Quantum Geometric Tensor

-Measuring the bi-orthogonal QGT is not as straightforward since the pseudospins from both the left and the right eigenstates are required.
-Experiments, however, only have direct access to the right eigenstates.
-Fortunately, the left eigenstates are closely related to the right eigenstate by the bi-orthogonality condition $\langle\psi_\pm^L|\psi_\pm^R\rangle=1$ and $\langle\psi_\pm^L|\psi_\mp^R\rangle=0$.
-Hence, as shown in Fig.~\ref{fig: S}, the left and right eigenstates with different indices are antipodal on the Bloch sphere with the plane of symmetry formed by the real and imaginary parts of the effective field $\mathbf{h}$.
-The relation between the eigenstate pseudospins are simply:
+Measuring the LR QGT is not as straightforward since the pseudospins from both the left and the right eigenstates are required.
+However, \red{at least for the system considered here, experiments} only have direct access to the right eigenstates.
+Fortunately, in a two-band system, the left eigenstates are closely related to the right eigenstate by the bi-orthonormality condition $\langle\psi_\pm^L|\psi_\pm^R\rangle=1$ and $\langle\psi_\pm^L|\psi_\mp^R\rangle=0$. \red{The biorthogonality means that} the left and right eigenstates with different indices are antipodal on the Bloch sphere, \red{as shown in Fig.~\ref{fig: S}.
+The right and left eigenstates are actually mirrored images of each other where} the plane of symmetry is formed by the real and imaginary parts of the effective field $\mathbf{h}$.
+Hence, the relation between the eigenstate pseudospins are simply: